Louise Lasser: Saturday Night Live host

-1983–present: Later roles
+Later roles: 1978–2022

+Following her departure from Mary Hartman, Mary Hartman, Lasser wrote a made-for-TV movie titled Just Me and You (1978) and starred in it with Charles Grodin.
+Her post-Mary Hartman, Mary Hartman stage credits include A Coupla White Chicks Sitting Around Talking and Marie and Bruce (1980).
+She had a recurring role as Alex's ex-wife on the hit series Taxi and starred in the 1981–1982 season of It's a Living, in which she played waitress Maggie McBurney.

 Lasser had a recurring role on St. Elsewhere in the mid-1980s as Victor Ehrlich's Aunt Charise, a neurotic comic character.
 Her 1980s film appearances included Stardust Memories (1980), In God We Tru$t (1980), Crimewave (1985), Blood Rage (1987), Surrender (1987), Rude Awakening (1989) and as the mother of the main character in Sing (1989).

-Her 1990s films included Frankenhooker (1990), The Night We Never Met (1993), Sudden Manhattan (1996), Layin' Low (1996) and as the mother of the three main female characters in Todd Solondz's film Happiness (1998).
+Her 1990s films included Frankenhooker (1990), The Night We Never Met (1993), Sudden Manhattan (1996), Layin' Low (1996), and as the mother of the three main female characters in Todd Solondz's film Happiness (1998).
+Lasser won the National Board of Review Award for Best Acting by an Ensemble for her participation in the film Happiness.

 She appeared in Mystery Men (1999) as the mother of Hank Azaria's character.
-She also had roles in Darren Aronofsky's film Requiem for a Dream (2000), the romantic comedy Fast Food Fast Women (2000) and co-starred with Renée Taylor in National Lampoon's Gold Diggers (2003).
+She also had roles in Darren Aronofsky's film Requiem for a Dream (2000), the romantic comedy Fast Food Fast Women (2000), and co-starred with Renée Taylor in National Lampoon's Gold Diggers (2003).

-Lasser acted in two episodes of HBO's Girls as a Manhattan artist for the series' third season (2014).
-She has been a faculty member of HB Studio, where she taught acting technique.
-In 2014, she directed the Off-Off-Broadway production of Ira Lewis' Chinese Coffee.
+Lasser acted in two episodes of HBO's Girls as a Manhattan artist for the series's third season (2014).
+Her last television performance, in 2018, was in the movie Did You Know My Husband?, in which she appeared alongside her longtime partner, Michael Citriniti.

 In 2021, she was reunited with her Mary Hartman co-star Greg Mullavey in a 16-minute film short called Bliss.

 In 2022, she appeared in Funny Pages, her first role in a theatrical feature film in almost 20 years.
 Chris Feil of The Daily Beast wrote, "Louise Lasser makes for what is surely the most hilariously bizarre, yet downright frightening one-scene-wonder".

-Personal life
+Personal life, teaching and directing

+In addition to being an actress, Lasser was a faculty member of HB Studio, where she taught acting technique, and she eventually ran her own Louise Lasser Acting Studio on the Upper East Side.
+In 2014, she directed the Off-Off-Broadway production of Ira Lewis's Chinese Coffee.

-Marriage
+Marriage and relationships

 Lasser married Woody Allen in 1966.
+They had no children together.
 Although the couple divorced in 1970, she appeared in five of his films from 1966 to 1980.
 She said of working with Allen, "I think he's very talented, and really funny, and really serious".
-She currently lives in Manhattan and runs the Louise Lasser Acting Studio on the Upper East Side.
+Allen, in turn, called Lasser “charming, smart as a whip, quick, very funny and witty”.

+Lasser never remarried, but her longtime partner was film producer Michael Citriniti.